sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 * It is now easier to create a campaign plan for successful patches when other patches fail for some repositories.
 * The dependencies on the external diff and unzip tools have been removed, instead git is used to produce diffs.
-* .gitignore files are now respected when creating patches.
+* `.gitignore` files are now respected when creating patches.
-* On macOS src CLI can [now be installed with Homebrew.](https://github.com/sourcegraph/homebrew-src-cli)
+* On macOS, `src` CLI can [now be installed with Homebrew.](https://github.com/sourcegraph/homebrew-src-cli)

 Take a look at the [improved documentation](https://docs.sourcegraph.com/user/campaigns) for usage and examples.

 When creating your campaign in Sourcegraph, it is now clearer what state the campaign is in and is easier to differentiate between draft patches and changesets that have been created on the code host.
 Additionally, you can now filter the changesets to quickly find which ones need follow up.

 Behind the scenes, campaign changesets are now kept up to date using a heuristic solution that reduces the load placed on the code host.
 Previously, each changeset was updated during regularly scheduled update processes.
-The new implementation prioritizes syncing changesets based on when last they changed and is also aware of real-time changes that arrive via webhooks.
+The new implementation prioritizes syncing changesets based on when they last changed and is also aware of real-time changes that arrive via webhooks.

-Code change management campaigns are in private beta.
-[Watch the campaigns screencasts](https://about.sourcegraph.com/product/code-change-management#see-it-in-action) to see what we have planned, and [apply for early access](https://about.sourcegraph.com/contact/request-code-change-management-demo/) to campaigns for your organization.
+Code change campaigns are in private beta.
+[Watch the campaigns screencasts](https://about.sourcegraph.com/product/code-change-management#see-it-in-action) to see what we have planned, and [apply for early access](https://about.sourcegraph.com/contact/request-code-change-management-demo/) to code change campaigns for your organization.

 ## Required migration for Kubernetes deployments